 John Lithgow is a passable Churchill.
 He is good on the voice and mannerisms, minimizing his 6’4” stature with a body suit that gives him a stoop, and by sitting most of the time.
 Unfortunately, the words put in his mouth by the screenplay contribute to a cartoonish image far from reality.

 We were soon simmering over Churchill’s fictitious jibes at Prime Minister Attlee—the old “empty taxi” and “sheep in sheep’s clothing” canards—and the implication that Churchill was drunk at the Coronation.
 Lithgow’s Churchill is invariably a wheezing old gaffer, clinging stubbornly to power, which may have been true at times after his 1953 stroke, but not earlier.

 About that stroke.
 An episode tells of the Queen’s shock, long after the fact, learning that Churchill and his deputy, Anthony Eden, were simultaneously out of commission, and the country leaderless, in late June 1953.
 She summons Lord Salisbury (Clive Francis) and the PM himself, for a dressing-down.
-After all, an adviser says, they’re upperclass English schoolboys, used to a good hiding by their nanny.
+She scolds them like an upper-class nanny, a bystander says.

 Good line!
 Except that it never happened.